pradyum/lsc_ros_driver/README.md

 # Autonics LSC ROS Driver
-This ROS Driver is for Autonics LSC-C Series
+This ROS Driver is for Autonics LSC Series

 ### Table of Contents